wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

 ### Amazon Detective

+New in 2020, Amazon Detective enables an Org management Administrator to delegate a Detective Administrator account for the org.
+Administrator to invite members (even outside the org) to contribute data.

-New in 2020, a Security Investigation services that uses Tailored Visualization (with Machine Learning and statistical analysis) to interactively explore and trace through time-based findings from Guard Duty:
+Detective provides <strong>visualizations</strong> (with Machine Learning and statistical analysis) to <strong>interactively</strong> explore and trace through time-based findings from Guard Duty:
    * login attempts
    * API calls (from CloudTrail)
    * Network Traffic (VPC flows)
    <br /><br />

-Org management Administrator delegates a Detective Administrator account for the org.
-Administrator invites members (even outside the org)

-Member accounts contributes data.
+Detective is classified as a Security Investigation service.

 <a name="AbuseNotice""></a>